BrianBut/flashbacks/_pages/flashback.md

 It is a shame that so many of these paintings have been damaged by wood smoke from wood fires in the shelters.

 We have been told that it was in this area the last of the Drakensburg bushman was shot as vermin in the early 20th century.
 He was carrying pigments and painting sticks.

+On the fifth day we started to come down the hill: But across the trails the streams were still too high to cross.
+At each one we had to go upstream until we found a safer crossing point.

+A day later we got to the end of the trail, where there is a bridge across the stream.
+The bridge had been washed away two days before!
+There was nothing for but to go back up the hill to find a safe crossing point.